bhavaniravi/portfolio/data/blogs/introduction-to-docker-the-what-why-and-how.md

   and libraries to be ran anywhere without much hassle. "
 draft: false
 ---
+# Introduction to Docker - The What, Why and How

 ## The Art of Shipping Software

 The core of Docker and its success is in its ability to solve the long-standing problem of Shipping Software.
 As we saw in the introductory video, deploying software involved a lot of "It works on my machine" There was no concrete way to ship software and its associated packages and libraries until then.